Clinical UM Guideline

 |Subject:||Monitored Anesthesia Care for Gastrointestinal Endoscopic Procedures|

 This document addresses the medical necessity of the use of monitored anesthesia care during gastrointestinal endoscopic procedures.
-Anesthesia services include all services associated with the administration and monitoring of analgesia or anesthesia to an individual in order to produce partial or complete loss of sensation.
-Examples of various methods of anesthesia include moderate sedation ("conscious sedation"), monitored anesthesia care or MAC, regional anesthesia and general anesthesia.
 This document does not address whether or not reimbursement is provided for the anesthesia service and it is not intended to guide the billing and reimbursement of anesthesia services.

 Monitored Anesthesia Care (for definition, see Discussion below)

-MAC is considered medically necessary during gastrointestinal endoscopic procedures when there is documentation by the operating physician and the anesthesiologist that demonstrates any of the following higher risk situations exist:
+Monitored anesthesia care is considered medically necessary during gastrointestinal endoscopic procedures when there is documentation by the operating physician or the anesthesiologist that demonstrates any of the following higher risk situations exist: